What is Government Publications Deposit (Legal Deposit)?

 What not to Deposit

-- Internal documents not intended for general or limited public distribution (e.g., staff newsletters, manuals, etc.).
+• Internal documents not intended for general or limited public distribution like staff newsletters, manuals, etc.

-- Electronic materials posted only on internal departmental intranets
+• Electronic materials posted only on internal intranets

-- Publications of other levels of government (federal, municipal, etc.) or private sector bodies that may be posted on departmental web sites unless those publications were commissioned by the department or agency or issued pursuant to their authority.
+• Publications of other levels of government (federal, regional, municipal, etc.) or private sector bodies that appear on ministry, board, commission, agency of the Government of Saskatchewan, Crown corporation, Legislative Assembly, and Officer of the Legislative assembly web sites unless those publications were commissioned by the body or issued pursuant to their authority.
+If the publication was tabled in the legislature, it does not need to be deposited, as the tabling process includes the Library's copies.

 When to Deposit